carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-profdata.rst

  ``weight``, where where ``weight`` is a decimal integer >= 1.
  Input files specified without using this option are assigned a default weight of 1.
 Examples are shown below.

+.. option:: -input-files=path, -f=path

+  Specify a file which contains a list of files to merge.
+The entries in this file are newline-separated.
+Lines starting with '#' are skipped.
+Entries may be of the form <filename> or <weight>,<filename>.

 .. option:: -instr (default)